-The silo’ed nature of the various disciplines of modern-day psychology and sociology makes a comprehensive and unified view of the human nature and human diversity (individual as well as collective) elusive.
+The silo’ed and shallow nature of the various disciplines of modern-day psychology and sociology makes the development of a comprehensive, deep and unified model of the human nature and human diversity (both individual and collective) elusive.

-In this upcoming book, whose cover page appears here, the author offers a robust theoretical foundation called Foaum, a framework of concepts, models and theories that connects all the various disciplines at the base and offers a unified view of human nature and human diversity.
+In this upcoming book, whose cover page appears here, the author offers a robust, deep and comprehensive theoretical foundation called Foaum, a framework of concepts, models and theories that connects all the various disciplines at the base, offering a unified view of human nature and human diversity.
 In this book, he also discusses ideas, insights and pointers that can help us redesign and improve the systems such as education systems, workplaces, the institution of family, social service institutions and others that are integral to our living, learning, earning, caring and sharing.

 Foaum, pronounced same as foam, is a shortened form of ‘Framework of Aum’, Aum being a Sanskrit word that has several closely related meanings, one of which is ‘everything’.
 The Aum in Foaum highlights the essense of Foaum, the fact that it seeks to explore everything, i.e., all aspects and all facets of human nature, human diversity, human evolution, human experience, human expression, human enterprise, etc.

 Foaum is built ground-up from first principles with its own set of assumptions and concepts, independent of all the existing theories of psychology and sociology.
 As such, no formal education or training in psychology or sociology is required for anyone to learn Foaum.
-Foaum is for everyone interested, either for professional reasons or out of personal curiosity, in a comprehensive picture of human nature.
+Foaum is for everyone interested in a comprehensive picture of human nature, be it for professional reasons or be it simply out of general curiosity.

 A different approach